bodhi-project/spirit-and-nature/content/stories-from-world-games.md

     - say hi
 ---

-“One dreams of miracles when one is young, one wants all wickedness to disappear, everything to be always luminous, beautiful, happy, one likes stories which end happily.
-This is what one should rely on.” — The Mother
+> One dreams of miracles when one is young, one wants all wickedness to disappear, everything to be always luminous, beautiful, happy, one likes stories which end happily.
+This is what one should rely on.
+>
+> — The Mother

 Presented here in this article are a number of stories from the World Game.